 He is protesting as the representative of a class destined to perish, despairing of its future, beaten and cowardly.
-The cry of the petty bourgeois is: Nothing can be done about it, so let there be fewer children to suffer our misfortunes and "hard labour, our poverty and humiliation.
+The cry of the petty bourgeois is: Nothing can be done about it, so let there be fewer children to suffer our misfortunes and "hard labor," our poverty and humiliation.
 The class-conscious worker is far removed from such a point of view.
 He will not allow his consciousness to be obscured by such cries, no matter how sincerely and feelingly they may be uttered.
 Yes, we workers and small owners, too, lead an unbearable life, filled with oppression and suffering.
 Our generation has fared worse than our fathers.
 But in one respect we are better off than our parents.
-We have learned and are learning fast to struggle - and to struggle not singly as the best of our fathers fought, not in the name of petty bourgeois slogans alien to us, but in the name of our own slogans, the slogans of our class.
+We have learned and are learning fast to struggle-and to struggle not singly as the best of our fathers fought, not in the name of petty bourgeois slogans alien to us, but in the name of our own slogans, the slogans of our class.
 We are fighting better than our fathers did.
-Our children, will fight still better, and they will win ...
+Our children will fight still better, and they will win....

-This - and this alone - is why we are the absolute enemies of neo-Malthusianism, this tendency of the philistine couple, hardened and egotistical, who mumble in fright: "We shall somehow hang on, with God's help, but better not think about children."
+This-and this alone-is why we are the absolute enemies of neo-Malthusianism, this tendency of the philistine couple, hardened and egotistical, who mumble in fright: "We shall somehow hang on, with God's help, but better not think about children."

-Certainly, this does not prevent us from demanding the complete abolition of all laws prohibiting abortion of the distribution of medical information on birth control, etc. These tawky as cheven the diseases of the capitalism, but make them especially deadly and grave for the oppressed masses.
+Certainly, this does not prevent us from demanding the complete abolition of all laws prohibiting abortion or the distribution of medical information on birth control. etc. These laws only expose the hypocrisy of the ruling classes.
+These laws do not cure the diseases of capitalism, but make them especially deadly and grave for the oppressed masses.
 The freedom of medical information and the defense of the elementary democratic rights of men and women citizens is one thing.
 The social theory of neo-Malthusianism is something else.
-Class-conscious workers will always lead the most relentless struggle against any attempt to fasten this reactionary and cowardly teaching upon the class which is most advanced, most powerful, and best prepared for great social changes."
+Class-conscious workers will always lead the most relentless struggle against any attempt to fasten this reactionary and cowardly teaching upon the class which is most advanced, most powerful, and best prepared for great social changes.

-Lenin, Collected Works.
+1 cnin.
+Collected Works.